 IRS Charts a Path Forward with Immediate Actions

-The IRS is outlining new actions and next steps to fix problems uncovered with the IRS’ review of tax-exempt applications and improve the wider processes and operations in place at the IRS.
-The report released by Principal Deputy Commissioner Danny Werfel reflects important findings, aggressive actions and the next steps to help the IRS make improvements.
+The IRS outlined actions and next steps to fix problems uncovered with the IRS’ review of tax-exempt applications and improve the wider processes and operations in place at the IRS.
+The report released by former Principal Deputy Commissioner Danny Werfel reflects important findings, aggressive actions and the next steps to help the IRS make improvements.
 Other documents give specific highlights of those findings and actions.

 The following table represents the current status of recommended actions from the Treasury Inspector General for Tax Administration's (TIGTA) report on IRS's tax-exempt area.
 The status of the recommended actions will be updated monthly.
 Use the link in the Status column to view the historical updates for each recommendation.

 All recommendations are closed as of Jan.
 31, 2014.
 In Recommendation 7, we continue to report on the number of original backlog cases monthly until those cases are closed.
 Most recent update: April 25, 2016.

 |1||Ensure that the memorandum requiring the Director, Rulings and Agreements, to approve all original entries and changes to criteria included on the BOLO listing prior to implementation be formalized in the appropriate Internal Revenue Manual.||Director, Exempt Organizations||

 |2||Develop procedures to better document the reason(s) applications are chosen for review by the team of specialists (e.g., evidence of specific political campaign intervention in the application file or specific reasons the EO function may have for choosing to review the application further based on past experience).||Director, Exempt Organizations||09/30/2013||Completed|

 |3||Develop training or workshops to be held before each election cycle including, but not limited to, the proper ways to identify applications that require review of political campaign intervention activities.||Director, Exempt Organizations||01/31/2014||Completed|